-If the AllReduce communication step fails for some reason, it's possible for the workers to read the map output data from the persistent storage to perform the All-Reduce computation.
+If the All-Reduce communication step fails for some reason, it's possible for the workers to read map output data from the persistent storage to perform the All-Reduce computation

 The fault tolerance model and the speculative execution model of MapReduce make it possible to have duplicate execution of tasks.
-Duplicate executions can result in incorrect Map-AllReduce results due to the possibility of aggregating the output of the same task twice.
-The most trivial fault tolerance model for Map-AllReduce would be a best-effort mechanism, where Map-AllReduce would fall back to using the Map output results from the persistent storage (e.g. HDFS) in case duplicate results are detected.
-Duplicate detection can be done by maintaining a set of map IDs with each combined data product.
+Duplicate executions can result in incorrect Map-AllReduce results due to the possibility of aggregating the output of the same task twice since Map-AllReduce starts the data reduction as soon as the first Map task output is present.
+The most trivial fault tolerance model for AllReduce would be a best-effort mechanism, where the AllReduce implementation would fall back to using the Map output results from the persistent storage (e.g. HDFS) in case duplicate results are detected.
+Duplicate detection can be performed by maintaining a set of map IDs with each combined data product

 It's possible for the frameworks to implement richer fault tolerance mechanisms, such as identifying the duplicated values in localized areas of the reduction tree.